Audiology Program

 Our team uses several tests to determine the extent and causes of your child’s hearing loss.
 These tests include:

-- Behavioral audiometry: A measurement of the softest sound heard at different frequencies
+This test measures of the softest sound heard at different pitches.

 Treatment Options

-- Bone-anchored hearing aids: This is a hearing device used to treat conductive hearing loss or hearing loss in one ear only.
+• Bone-anchored hearing solutions: This hearing device treats most commonly permanent conductive hearing loss.
 It sends sounds through the skull to the inner ear through vibration.
-The hearing aid is attached to the head through a headband or surgically implanted magnet or support.
+The device is attached to the head through a headband or surgically implanted magnet or attachment.

-- Frequency modulation (FM) systems: This device sends sounds from a microphone, typically worn by a parent or teacher, to a child’s hearing aid or earpiece to help the child hear in noisy situations.
+This device sends sounds from a microphone, typically worn by a parent or teacher, to a child’s hearing aid, bone-anchored hearing device or cochlear implant to help the child hear in noisy environments.

 Other Programs and Resources